ANS-Awards

 Kristoffer Wright, Award winner at UCL (University College London), wrote on “Carry van Bruggen as an experimental writer of both short stories and novels“.

 The 2014 winners are Imogen Benton from The University of Sheffield, and Brendan Forry from University College London.
-PDFs of essays can be viewed by clicking the download link.

 Imogen Benton, Award winner at The University of Sheffield, wrote “‘Het multiculturele drama’.
 Did Scheffer’s intervention create an opening for the rise of Geert Wilders?”.